RapTho/gitops-service-mesh-demo/README.md

 After deploying the service mesh and various application versions, you can showcase the different capabilities using the `curl` requests below.

+Note that all requests go to the same endpoint.
+Traffic routing is done on the server side using a [virtual service](sample-app/k8s_resources/virtual-service.yaml).

 #### 80/20 traffic routing

 Send 10 requests to the app's v1 endpoint